 Gab decides to take out insurance to cover her if she loses income because of illness or injury again.
 Now that she understands she’s a contractor, she also looks into other financial arrangements, including paying her own superannuation and tax.

 Independent contractors are different to employees and have different rights and responsibilities.
 Unlike employees, independent contractors aren’t entitled to employee entitlements such as a minimum wage or paid leave.
-Find out more about their rights and responsibilities on our Independent contractors page.
+Find out more about contractors' rights and responsibilities on our Independent contractors page.

 Back to top